Our approach to pay

 Senior management pay

-Following the merger of Arthritis Care and Arthritis Research UK in November 2017, a new leadership team has been established to lead the Charity through a period of transformation.
+Following the merger of Arthritis Care and Arthritis Research UK in November 2017, a new leadership team was established to lead the Charity through a period of transformation.

-As with all of our roles, our transformational leadership team’s pay is reviewed annually and is benchmarked with other salaries in the sector.
+As with all job roles, our transformational leadership team’s pay is reviewed annually and is benchmarked with other salaries in the relevant job market.
 Members of the transformational leadership team are highlighted in the table below as TLT.

-The performance of our chief executive officer and members of our transformational leadership team is assessed against the same criteria as all other employees as part of our annual appraisal and pay award process.
+The performance of our chief executive officer and members of our transformational leadership team is assessed against the same criteria as all other employees in line with our approach to individual performance review and development.

-We think it is important to publish the details of all roles paid a basic gross full-time equivalent salary of more than £60,000 a year (this information is correct as at April 2018).
-Some senior posts referenced, like our Head of High Value Partnerships and Director of Policy, Health and Social Care Improvement, are part-time roles, so their actual salary is lower than the salary banding in the table below.
+We think it is important to publish the details of all roles paid a basic gross full-time equivalent salary of more than £60,000 a year (this information is correct as at April 2019).
+Where senior posts referenced, like our director of policy, health and social care improvement, are part-time roles, the actual salary is lower than the salary banding in the table below.

 |FTE salary banding||Job title||Gender||FTE|